Amos-Chen98/drone_simple_nav/README.md

 rosservice call /world/build_octomap '{bounding_box_origin: {x: 0, y: 0, z: 15}, bounding_box_lengths: {x: 30, y: 30, z: 30}, leaf_size: 0.1, filename: output_filename.bt}'
 ```

-Then the .pcd file and the .bt file will be generated in your current path.
+Then the .pcd file and the .bt file will be generated in the path: /home/{username}/.ros/.

 The `rosservice` call includes adjustable variables: the bounding box origin and lengths, both in meters.